cran/ivmodel/README.md

 to Schooling.”
 In LN Christofides, EK Grant, R Swidinsky (eds.), Aspects of Labor Market
 Behaviour: Essays in Honour of John Vanderkamp.
 University of Toronto Press.

-Kang, H., Jiang, Y., Zhao, Q., and Small, D. S. (2015). <a href="http://pages.stat.wisc.edu/~hyunseung/">ivmodel: An R Package for Inference and Sensitivity Analysis of Instrumental Variables Models with One Endogenous Variable.</a> Technical Report.
+Kang, H., Jiang, Y., Zhao, Q., and Small, D. S. (2020). <a href="https://arxiv.org/abs/2002.08457">ivmodel: An R Package for Inference and Sensitivity Analysis of Instrumental Variables Models with One Endogenous Variable.</a> Technical Report.

+Branson, Z., Keele, J. (2020). <a href="https://academic.oup.com/aje/advance-article-abstract/doi/10.1093/aje/kwaa089/5840886"> Evaluating A Key Instrumental Variable Assumption Using Randomization Tests.</a> American Journal of Epidemiology.